Foxap/pywal-compatibility-for-cool-retro-term/README.md

 To test it, open a terminal in the script folder (where he is placed) and type sudo ./nameofthescript.sh

-Open cool-retro-term to check if it worked
+Open cool-retro-term set the Profile to "Default Pixelated" to check if it worked , modify it to your liking and save it .

 You can modify the "Color=${color}" lines in the script to choose what you like .